Prepare for the lunar eclipse of May 2021

 Lunar eclipse of May 2021

-This Wednesday 26 the Moon will appear 7% larger than the average, the so-called supermoon will be visible all over the planet, but the eclipse will only be able to be enjoyed by some.
+The Moon will appear 7% larger than average, the so-called Super moon It will be visible all over the planet, but the eclipse can only be enjoyed by some.

 🌑 Watch the total lunar eclipse & supermoon! 🌌